 - What can I do to help you through this?

 - You are beautiful/handsome

 - I noticed you are really good at …

 - Whatever it is, I support you

 - What you are doing is bothering me

 The first point here is obvious and the most common, so I’ll start here.

 Why is this phrase so hard for some couples to say?
-I know that in the first years it is more common, but as time progresses, it’s like we just assume the other knows that we love them.
-But I would like to argue that it’s a good idea to keep using this phrase regardless of the stage of the relationship.
+I know that in the first years it is more common, but as time progresses, it’s like we just assume our partner knows that we love them.
+But I would argue that it’s a good idea to keep using this phrase regardless of the stage of the relationship.

 When we hear the words “I love You” often, it feeds on our confidence and self-esteem.
 Life and work can get pretty demanding at times and when things aren’t going well, it’s almost like we start feeling worthless to a degree.